Do your feet ache if you spend the whole day barefoot at home? It could be because of your flooring.

 Video: How vinyl sheets are made

 You can get sheet vinyl with adhesive backing, so it can be glued directly on top of your old parquet floor.
 You can also lay it over your concrete subfloor.
 However, if the floor is uneven, you need to get a flooring contractor’s help to fill any holes and dips with cement screed.
-Alternatively, your contractor may suggest adding an underlayer (made of fibreboard or plywood) if your subfloor is really bad.
+Alternatively, your contractor may suggest adding an underlayer (made of fibreboard or plywood) if your subfloor is really damaged.

 - Fully water-resistant.
 Sheet vinyl can withstand high-traffic areas such as kitchens, bathrooms and restaurants.
 It is also great for owners who have pets or children who are frequent to spillages, scratches or uneven surfaces.
+They are also known as waterproof vinyl flooring.

 - Soft underfoot.
-The PVC foam provides a slight softness to reduce aching feet from standing on hard surfaces
+The PVC foam provides a slight softness to reduce aching feet from standing on hard surfaces.

 - Difficult to remove once glued down.
 Attempting to remove the sheet from the subfloor once the glue is dried can be a challenge as it may require special chemicals and tools.